duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

 # Intro
 In case you haven't done so already, take a look at the [README.](README.md)
 This guide assumes the host is a new VPS without anything else running.
-If you run this on an existing host or on a local machinee, you may run into issues not covered by this guide.
+If you run this on an existing host or on a local machine, you may run into issues not covered by this guide.

 # Useful resources
 Throughout the installation, you might run into things you are not familiar with, here is a list of some resources you can use to find out more about the things you're doing